YoniWitz/Photos-Viewer/README.md

 # Photos-viewer

-The app displays photos from links saved in a csv.
+The app displays photos from links saved in a CSV formatted file.
 The app requires user registration and login.
 Once logged in, the user can filter the photos based on width and height.
 User can also request the photos in grayscale.

 ## You can use it [here](http://photos-viewer.herokuapp.com/)